Preparing for the ACT and SAT

 - Younger students are not prohibited from taking the tests for practice.
 Be sure they understand that they will see material they might not have seen before.

-- Take each test on a testing date when you can order the “extra score report” – called the Test Information Release for the ACT and the Question-and-Answer Service for the SAT.
+- When you take the ACT, choose a date when you can order the “extra score report” called the Test Information Release.

 - Consider testing at a site other than the student’s home high school if they would be more comfortable not to be among their peers.